Dear Valued Customers,

 – Sending a digital copy of our guidelines and drinks menu along with the confirmation email.

-As you can understand the next few months are going to be extremely difficult and challenging for many businesses, especially in the hospitality sector, and we hope that guests, regulars and new, will support us as we try to overcome this pandemic.
+As you can understand things are going to be extremely difficult and challenging for many businesses, especially in the hospitality sector, and we hope that guests, regulars and new, will try to be more patient and understanding as we try to overcome this pandemic.

 We are pleased to announce our new Hong Kong venue at the iconic 1881 Heritage in Tsim Sha Tsui is now open!